sungnga/instagram-clone-app/README.md

     - Accept the handleCloseMenu props from the ProfilePage parent component
     - Use the Material UI Dialog component to render the dialog box
     - There are 7 options items in the OptionsMenu
-      - Write separate OptionsItem component that renders each item as a button and a divider underneath it and with the specified text and any onClick event handler provided by the OptionsMenu parent component
+      - Write a separate OptionsItem component that renders each item as a button and a divider underneath it and with the specified text and any onClick event handler provided by the OptionsMenu parent component
+      - Then render 7 OptionsItem components, each pass down a value for text props and for the last two components, pass down an onClick props
     - Second to last on the OptionsMenu is a Logout button.
 When this button is clicked we want to display a dialog box that says Logout and a message of "You need to log back in to continue using Instagram"
     - Write a piece of showLogOutMessage state that keeps track whether the Logout message is shown or not.
 Initialize it to false
     - Write a handleLogOutClick function that calls the setLogOutMessage() to set the showLogOutMessage state to true